-- In sports such as rugby, american football, as well as skiing, the risk of knee injury is greatest.
+- In sports such as rugby, american football, as well as skiing, the risk of a knee injury is highest.

-- An akb injury is often accompanied by injury to other structures in the knee such as the meniscus or cartilage.
+- An akb injury often accompanies injury to other structures in the knee such as the meniscus or cartilage.

 - An akb injury can occur in all ages but is most common in middle-aged athletes.

 Rear cruciate ligament injury

 An injury to your posterior cruciate ligament is a serious injury.
 It often results from a forced displacement of your lower leg relative to your upper leg backward.
 The most common cause is called a dashboard trauma.
 These are accidents where the the lower leg hits the dashboard at a high speed in the car.
 This can also happen on a moped or scooter.
 In addition, it also occurs during sports where there is a lot of physical contact.
 Think of a rugby player being tackled from the front.
 Depending on where the impact occurred, there can also be collateral damage to the knee.
 This usually involves the meniscus, anterior cruciate ligament, knee ligaments or the structures of the outside/back of the knee also called the posterolateral angle.
 When the forces on the knee are great, bone fracture may also occur.

 Anatomy and function of the posterior cruciate ligament